mabappi/tvshows/README.md

 - RestClient
 - Serilog -> For Structured Logging
 - Seq -> Log Sink
+- Polly for retry
+- SpecFlow for Acceptance Tests

 ## To run the app
 - Clone the repository